 As vehicles relied increasingly upon electronics, automotive manufacturers realized the need for a single unifying standard to guide their coding practices.
 The result was MISRA.

-Along with code security, these parameters are essential for many applications.
+These parameters are essential for many applications, along with code security.
 So, industries that use the C/C++ programming languages looked to MISRA to help them create such premium code.

-As the programming language comprises the C and C++ variants, there is a separate MISRA code standard for both.
-Originally created in 1994, both versions have since undergone multiple revisions to reflect the latest best practices in code security and quality.
+The programming language comprises the C and C++ variants, so there is a separate MISRA code standard for both.
+Initially created in 1994, both versions have since undergone multiple revisions to reflect the latest code security and quality best practices.
 The MISRA C standard was revised in 2004 and 2012.

-Several additions have been incorporated into the MISRA C framework since then, leading to the most recent adaptation in March 2023.
-This version, MISRA C:2023, includes the Technical Corrigendum 2, “Technical clarification of MISRA C:2012,” as well as the following amendments:
+Since then, several additions have been incorporated into the MISRA C framework, leading to the most recent adaptation in March 2023.
+This version, MISRA C:2023, includes the Technical Corrigendum 2, “Technical clarification of MISRA C:2012,” and the following amendments.

 Altogether, the MISRA C:2023 code standard offers developers a concise yet comprehensive framework for how they could best produce robust, maintainable, and portable high-security code.